SiliconLabs/zephyr_applications/README.md

   +--CmakeLists.txt               > Contains a set of directives and instructions describing the project's source files and targets
   +--Kconfig                      > Configure the Zephyr kernel and subsystems at build time to adapt them for specific application and platform needs.
   +--prj.config                   > This is a Kconfig fragment that specifies application-specific values for one or more Kconfig options.
-  +--README.rst                   > Readme file of the project.
+  +--README.md                   > Readme file of the project.
-  +--sample.yaml                  > Sample definition and criteria.
 ```
-If you want to develop your project, you should focus on some files that specify your projects, like the devicetree overlay file, CmakeLists.txt, Kconfig, and prj.config.
+If you want to develop your project, you should focus on some files that specify your projects, like the devicetree overlay file, CmakeLists.txt, Kconfig, and prj.conf.

 ### Build the application ###